- October 18, 2012

-Sad family, full of humour
+Sad family, full of humor

 Everybody in our family, by Radu Jude, is a Romanian film premiered in 2012 at Berlin International Film Festival (Forum section) and it won the Best Film Award (The Heart of Sarajevo) at Sarajevo International Film Festival.
 Out of the Romanian movies, it was the revelation of Gopo Awards, the 2013 edition, starring Șerban Pavlu, Sofia Nicolaescu, Mihaela Sîrbu and Gabriel Spahiu, with the extraordinary participation of the well-known Romanian actors Tamara Buciuceanu-Botez, Stela Popescu and Alexandru Arșinel.